ohunter/Observ/README.md

 - `-c`: Specifies the location of the configuration file.
 It is optional as there is a default location.
 - `-l`: Specifies the location of the log produced by the process.
 It is optional, but if the argument is present and there is no secondary argument the location is assumed.
 - `-ll`: Specifies the level of logging desired.
 It maps to 1 to 10 for the logging levels in python.
+- `-w`: Specifies that the program will run in web mode so one can monitor the system resources in real time in a web browser.
 - `--debug`: Opens a port for debugging purposes.
 If no secondary value is given the default port is `42069`.

 ## Configuration